Skip to main content

 Examples:

-ALTER DISTRIBUTION ALTER RELATION SCHEMA
+ALTER DISTRIBUTION ALTER TABLE SCHEMA

 Examples: